NilavPatel/np-date-picker/README.md

 Angular Version 7.1.0 or newer,

 ````
-Custom date picker for Angular.
+Custom date picker for Angular (Timepicker also included).
 With Two way data binding.
 ````